 Why is it important to know which words to use in a resume?

-For instance, here are two versions of a bullet point from a candidate’s resume experience section.
-The first sentence does not use resume power words:
+Here are two versions of an experience section bullet point.
+The first bullet does not use actionable resume action words:

-Boring, right?
-Based on this bullet point, it’s impossible for recruiters to determine what the candidate actually did, and whether they succeeded at their job.
+Based on this example, it’s impossible for recruiters to determine what the candidate actually did, and whether they succeeded at their job.

-Here’s that same bullet point, but optimized using resume action words (the action words have been highlighted):
+Here’s that same bullet, but with the language optimized using powerful resume action words:

 Which resume action words should I use?